 An owner of an earthquake-prone building must take action to either strengthen the building so it is no longer earthquake-prone or demolish it to remove the risk.
 The deadline for action is specified in the EPB notice and depends on whether the building is a priority building and the seismic risk area the building is located in.

-The updated management system introduces several strategies to better deal with earthquake-prone buildings, including notices to inform the public and the concepts of priority buildings and substantial alterations.
+The management system includes use of notices to inform the public of a building’s earthquake-prone status and the concepts of priority buildings and substantial alterations.